paycoreio/docs/docs/connectors/paylink/index.md

 - Merchant (Terminal ID)
 - Private Key

-Choose Test Mode to test the connection with PayLink.
+Select Test or Live mode according to the type of account to connect with PayLink.
 Also, check an option *Send Merchant URL* if you want to transfer Merchant URL (specified in the Commerce general settings) to the provider.

 Choose Currency and Features.
 You can set these parameters according to available currencies and features for your PayLink account, but it is necessary to check details of the connection with your {{custom.company_name}} account manager.